atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 }
 ```

-Run this program and you should see `'This user can drink!'` logged to the screen.
-Update the value of age to `18`, run it again, and you'll see `'This user cannot drink!'` logged to the screen.
+Run this program and you should see `This user can drink!` logged to the screen.
+Update the value of age to `18`, run it again, and you'll see `This user cannot drink!` logged to the screen.
 So how does this work?

 <!-- *figure for if...else statement* -->

 The `if` statement begins with the keyword `if` followed by an open and close parenthesis.
 Within these parenthesis is where we provide an expression that evaluates to either a "truthy" or "falsy" value (more on that in a bit).

 In our example, we provided the expression `userObject.age >= 21` using the new "greater than or equal to" operator.
 Assuming `userObject.age` is the original value of `28` our condition evaluates to `28 >= 21` which is "truthy".
-As a result, the code within the `if` statement is executed which logs `'This user can drink!'`.
-If the condition is "falsy" the code within the `if` statement is ignored and the code within `else` is executed logging `'This user cannot drink!'` instead.
+As a result, the code within the `if` statement is executed which logs `This user can drink!`.
+If the condition is "falsy" the code within the `if` statement is ignored and the code within `else` is executed logging `This user cannot drink!` instead.

 <div class="box" markdown="1">
 The operators we saw earlier (`+`, `-`, `*`, `/`) are known as [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators).
 Those are operators we use to perform math within JavaScript.
 Operators such as `>=` are known as comparison operators which compares two values.
 You can see a complete list [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators).